 Returning to Roger and Mary Ann Wilson, in the 1901 census they are living at 5 Green Terrace West, Sunderland, where Roger, now 61, is described as a 'Foreman Millwright', Mary, 62 with no occupation given, and of their children only Mary Ann and Emily are now living with them.
 Emily is single, aged 37 and a school-teacher, while Mary Ann had married George Alexander Forbes in 1894 but in the 1901 census she is living with, and acting as housekeeper to, her mother and father.
 She is still shown as married, and as George was a master mariner, we guess he spent a lot of time away from home on his ship.
 She has two children living with her, Alexandra Ivomy M Forbes, born late 1895 and Frederick Roland W Forbes, born September 1900.
-There is one other child living there described as Roger and Mary Ann's grandson, Harold Middleton Wilson (for birth certificate, click here) born 1884.
+There is one other child living there described as Roger and Mary Ann's grandson, Harold Middleton Wilson (for birth certificate, click here) born December 11th 1894.
 Harold was the illegitimate child of Emily and his birth certificate does not name the father.
+UPDATE: I have just discovered that in the 1911 census, Harold is no longer Harold Middleton, but Harold Wilson Forbes, so did Emily's older, married sister, adopt him?
+I am assuming this is the same Harold.
+Age is correct.
 All children were born in Sunderland.

 I have so far been unable to trace Roger and Mary Ann's other children, William, Roger and Thomas, but on Mary Ann and George Forbes wedding certificate the witnesses are Margaret E Wilson, Mary's sister, and Francis M Henderson, We now know THEY got married, in 1895 and we have the certificate.
 Margaret Elizabeth Wilson and Francis Matthew Henderson, of Clarence Street, South Hetton, Francis's occupation is given as 'craftsman' and his father is also Francis Henderson, Witnesses are Emily Wilson and R. Henderson.